andreaskaempf/adventofcode2022/README.md

   and the size of the smallest directory that would free up a required amount of space. (*medium*)

+* **Day 8** (Go): Given a topographical map (matrix) of tree heights, count the number of trees that have visibility all the way to the edge (Part 1), and the highest "visibility" score of any tree, where that score is the product of the numbers of trees less than the current tree in each direction. (*medium*)

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day01.go